tanielfranklin/NMPC_PINN/README.md

     }

 ## Citation
+ If this system help you, you are encouraged to cite the following paper:<br>

+    @article{franklin2022,
+      title     = {A Physics-Informed Neural Networks (PINN) oriented approach to flow metering in oil wells: an ESP lifted oil well system as a case study}, author    = { Franklin,Taniel S.  and  Souza, Leonardo S. and  Fontes, Raony M. and  Martins, Márcio A. F.}, year      = {2022},
+      volume={5},
+      journal = {Digital Chemical Engineering}
+    }

     @article{raissi2019physics,
       title={Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations},